haampie/shpack/README.md

 hundred bytes of binary seed, with a focus on speed.
 It supports both `x86_64` and `AArch64`, whereas live-bootstrap is primarily `x86`.

+It gets you to GCC 4.7 with a working C and C++ compiler in 2 minutes and 30 seconds, starting from a single, tiny binary seed.

-The contribution is `shpack/`: a Spack-shaped package manager in POSIX shell, small enough to run under the first shell a bootstrap has, that concretizes a package DAG with Merkle-hashed store prefixes and builds everything up to GCC in parallel.
-Recipes map 1:1 to Spack `package.py`, so a bootstrapped Spack can later take over the store it built.
+The contribution is `shpack/`: a Spack-shaped package manager in POSIX shell, small enough to run under the first shell a bootstrap has, that assembles a dependency graph with Merkle-hashed store prefixes and builds everything up to GCC in parallel.
+Recipes are similar to Spack's `package.py`, so a bootstrapped Spack can take over the store it built once `python` is bootstrapped.
 Everything else is a vendored layer of the stack shpack grows and drives -- the tcc/stack-machine seed compiler, a patched `kaem`, and the upstream binary seeds -- kept under `vendor/` with its provenance (see `vendor/README.md`).

 Bootstrapping speed is achieved by: